SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### JSON values

 - **internalName** &ndash; The display name of the field to operate on.
-- **clientSiteComponentId** &ndash; The identifier (GUID) of the extension in the app catalog.
+- **clientSideComponentId** &ndash; The identifier (GUID) of the extension in the app catalog.
 This property value can be found in the manifest.json file or in the elements.xml file.
-- **clientSiteComponentProperties** &ndash; An optional parameter, which can be used to provide properties for the field customizer extension instance.
+- **clientSideComponentProperties** &ndash; An optional parameter, which can be used to provide properties for the field customizer extension instance.

 #### Example